Cracking Open Gemma 3 4B Part 1: Finding Behavioral Circuits With Sparse Autoencoders

 The Guardrail Architecture

-Based on these results, I built a runtime guardrail system with two modes: detect and steer.
+Based on these results, I built a runtime guardrail system with two modes.
+One for detecting, the other for steering.

 Detect mode registers forward hooks at each monitored layer.
 During generation, the hooks intercept residual stream activations, run them through the SAE encoder, check whether any monitored features exceed their thresholds, and log detections, all without modifying the model's output.
 You get a behavioral report alongside the generated text.